chandlerc/blog/content/slides/2026-memory-safety-deep-3/20_ownership.md

 How do we make reference counted types like `std::shared_ptr<T>` safe?
 - Shared ownership modelled as _pointers to a single owner_
 - That pointer means those types have a place parameter
+  - Unlike 🦀 Rust where `Rc` and `Arc` don't have lifetime parameters
 - May reference the same owned data if their place arguments overlap
 - Non-owning pointers to that place set are invalidated when any shared owner is freed
   - But shared owners remain valid (by using `unsafe` internally)